 A subscription is $64.99 per month.

 YouTube TV has apps for Apple TV, Amazon Fire TV, Roku and mobile ones for iPhones and Android smartphones so you can stream CNN to a TV using Chromecast.
 You can try out YouTube TV free for a week.

 What’s the best way to live stream CNBC?

 The answer depends on what else you want to watch besides business news and stock market analysis.
 Let’s review a couple things and narrow down your choices.

 Sling TV is currently the cheapest option that combines CNBC and other live TV channels.
 A subscription costs $41 per month.
 You’ll need to subscribe to the Sling Blue plan with the News Extra bundle.
 Subscribers get NFL Network, A&E, Comedy Central and CNN.
 A subscription gets you 58 channels total.
 Subscribers can watch on up to three devices at once.
-You can look over the channel lineup beforehand, or sign up for a free 3-day trial.
+You can look over the channel lineup beforehand.
 If you plan on subscribing for a couple of months, the better deal is to prepay and get a free streaming device.

 fuboTV has the largest channel lineup at 120 channels.
 The Family plan includes FOX Business, MSNBC, key sports networks such as ESPN and local channels.
 A subscription costs $64.99 per month.
 You can stream on up to two screens at once.
 Look over the channel lineup or sign up for a free 7-day trial.

 Founder and Editor of The Cord Cutting Report.
 Before launching the site in 2016, he worked for more than two decades as a staff writer or correspondent for a number of daily newspapers, including The Boston Globe.
 His enthusiasm for tech began with the Atari 2600.
 Follow @james_kimble